gmusicproxy/gmusicproxy/README.md

 My project is based on the great [Unofficial Google Play Music API][3] of Simon Weber: it already permits to create URLs to stream the tracks as regular MP3 but they expire in 1 minute!
 Keeping this proxy running, it can generate persistent local URLs that never expire and that can be used in any media-player.

 This project is not supported nor endorsed by Google.
-It's aim is not the abuse of the service but the one to improve the access to it.
+Its aim is not the abuse of the service but the one to improve the access to it.
 I'm not responsible of its misuse.

 ### Features
 - create persistent URLs to all the tracks, albums and stations available on the Google Play Music + All Access platform